phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/php_lifecycle.rst

 current script to run.
 However, when we talk about a web environment- should it be PHP-FPM or webserver module- PHP could serve several requests one after the other.
 It all depends on how you did configure you webserver: you may tell it to serve an infinite number of requests, or a specific number before shutting down and recycling the process.
-Everytime a new request shows in to be treated, PHP will run **a request startup step**.
+Every time a new request shows in to be treated, PHP will run **a request startup step**.
 We call it the **RINIT**.

 The request is served, some content is (probably) generated, OK.
 Time to shutdown the request and get prepared to